Brian Dooher: Personal life

-Dooher is a former pupil of Loughash Primary School (Co.
-Tyrone) and St Columb's College in Derry City.
+Dooher is a former pupil of Loughash Primary School (County Tyrone) and St Columb's College in Derry City.
 He later attended UCD in Dublin where he studied Veterinary Medicine.
-After initially working in private practice in Derry, he joined DAERA where he now holds his position.
+After initially working in private practice in Derry, he joined the Department of Agriculture, Environment and Rural Affairs (DAERA) where he has been appointed as the Chief Veterinary Officer (CVO) for N. Ireland.

 Playing career

 Inter-county

 Dooher made his Senior debut for Tyrone in the National League in 1995 against Kildare.
 In 1996, his first full year as a Senior, Dooher helped Tyrone win the Ulster Senior Football Championship.
 Tyrone then advanced to play Meath in the All-Ireland semi-final, but were defeated.
 Dooher was one of several Tyrone players, along with Ciaran McBride, Jody Gormley, Chris Lawn and Peter Canavan who suffered injuries at the hands of what many Tyrone fans perceived as heavy-handed tactics by Meath.
 Meath defender, Martin O'Connell stood on Dooher's head while he had been felled.
 During the half-time interval, Dooher had to receive staples in his head, and played the rest of the game heavily bandaged.
 Despite this, he won the Ulster GAA Writers Player of the Year Award, at the age of just 20.

 In 2001 Tyrone won the Ulster Championship, with victory over Cavan in the final.
 In 2002 Dooher helped Tyrone win the county's first ever National League title, beating Cavan in the final.